aarati-K/wiscer/README.md

 $ ./benchmark.out workloads/test
 ```

 Operation throughput (and other hardware metrics if configured, see below) is measured for every batch of 1M requests, and the output is stored to file `output.txt` unless an `outputFile` parameter is specified in the workload.
 The directory `workloads/` contains multiple workload files for reference.

+## Workload Configuration <a name="workload"></a>

 Currently, the workload configuration options that Wiscer supports are:

 * `zipf` - Zipfian factor of the workload (zipf=0.0 corresponds to uniform distribution).
 Valid values are any positive float.
 * `initialSize` - Initial number of keys in the storage engine (hash table) before running any operations.